All Episodes

 Was the steel dossier, the fake dossier put together by Trump, paid for by the DNC and Hillary Clinton?

-One of the lead FBI investigators in the case, was texting his mistress about.
+Was that the insurance policy one of the lead FBI investigators in the case was texting his mistress about?

-Remember, he wrote in one of the texts, you know, that insurance policy we addressed uh in case Trump is elected, like we can't take that risk.
+Remember, he wrote in one of the texts, you know, that insurance policy we addressed in case Trump is elected, like we can't take that risk.

 That's the big question.

-And a lot of good solid conservative thinkers are starting to put two and two together about that now and ask that critical question.
+And a lot of good, solid conservative thinkers are starting to put two and two together about that now and ask that critical question.

 And I know Congressman Jordan's been all over that.

-Was the steel dossier the insurance policy?
+Was the steele dossier the insurance policy?

-Because you have an opposition political candidate who funneled money through an intermediary through Russian intelligence to provide bad intel on their political opponent, in this case Donald Trump, who was then spied upon and may have, if the connection is made, that may have been some kind of quote insurance policy in case he was elected.
+Folks, if it was, we are in a whole mess of a constitutional crisis right now because you have an opposition political candidate who funneled money to an intermediary through Russian intelligence to provide bad intel on their political opponent, in this case, Donald Trump, who was then spied upon and may have, if the connection is made, that may have been some kind of, quote, insurance policy in case he was elected.

 Unbelievable stuff.